 Mill Loop Trail is a 0.3 mile lightly trafficked loop trail located near Palmer, Alaska that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until September.
+The trail is primarily used for hiking and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash